 embecta and Tidepool partner to develop automated insulin delivery system for people with Type 2 diabetes

-/EIN News/ -- PARSIPPANY, N.J. and PALO ALTO, Calif., May 12, 2023 (GLOBE NEWSWIRE) -- Embecta Corp. (“embecta”) (Nasdaq: EMBC), one of the largest pure-play diabetes care companies in the world, and Tidepool, a 501(c)(3) nonprofit organization committed to harnessing the power of technology to provide intuitive software products that help people living with diabetes, have announced that the two organizations will partner to develop an automated insulin delivery (AID) system for people living with type 2 diabetes (T2D).
+PARSIPPANY, N.J. and PALO ALTO, Calif., May 12, 2023 (GLOBE NEWSWIRE) -- Embecta Corp. ("embecta") EMBC, one of the largest pure-play diabetes care companies in the world, and Tidepool, a 501(c)(3) nonprofit organization committed to harnessing the power of technology to provide intuitive software products that help people living with diabetes, have announced that the two organizations will partner to develop an automated insulin delivery (AID) system for people living with type 2 diabetes (T2D).

 embecta will leverage Tidepool's expertise in diabetes management software to develop the AID algorithm for its closed-loop patch pump system designed with the specific needs of people living with T2D, for which it received FDA Breakthrough Device Designation.